-For example, many franchisors require that an individual applying to purchase and operate a franchise must submit a business plan before the franchise will be awarded.
+For example, many franchisors require an individual applying to purchase and operate a franchise to submit a business plan before the franchise will be awarded.
 For entrepreneurs who require external capital for expenditures such as franchise fees, tenant improvements, start-up expenses, and other working capital requirements will find that investors and lenders will almost always ask for a business plan.
-And lastly, you will need a business plan for the same reasons franchisors and lenders require one: you need to know where you are going and how you are going to get there.
+And, lastly, you will need a franchise business plan for the same reasons franchisors and lenders require one: you need to know where you are going and how you are going to get there.
 You need a roadmap that will take you to a sustainable, successful business.

 How We Can Help

-The business plan will likely be 15-25 pages in length and include informative charts, tables, images, and graphs that will aid in giving the reader a better understanding of the business.
+Your business plan will likely be 15-25 pages in length and include informative charts, tables, images, and graphs that will aid in giving the reader a better understanding of the business.
 At a minimum, your franchise business plan must include:

 - An Executive Summary